-Ten students have graduated from the program with Ph.D.s since 2007, four of those in 2012.
+Twelve students have graduated from the program with Ph.D.s since 2007, four of those in 2012 and two in 2013.
 Four others have left early with Master’s degrees.

 Program Graduates (Doctorates)